pokt-network/pocket-core/doc/specs/application-auth-token.md

   Version 0.0.1

-  The Pocket Network protocol contemplates the use of Application Authentication Tokens (AATs) to allow Gateways (off-chain) access Service Nodes (a.k.a Suppliers) on behalf of the Application.
+  The Pocket Network protocol contemplates the use of Application Authentication Tokens (AATs) to allow an off-chain client to access Nodes (a.k.a Suppliers) on behalf of Application.
 ---

 # Application Authentication Token <!-- omit in toc -->